What is a wildfire mitigation discount?

 States where wildfire discounts may be available

-Currently, the only company known to offer discounts outside of California is USAA, which offers discounts to homes in Firewise USA communities in the following 10 states:
+Outside of California, USAA is the only company confirmed to offer wildfire mitigation discounts.
+USAA discounts are available for homes in Firewise USA communities in the following 10 states:

 Sources: